MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     >**Note**: If you are using a tool that pastes the code in line by line intellisense may add extra brackets causing validation errors.
 You may want to paste the code into notepad first and then paste it into line 49.

-    >**Note**: This section of the template creates two managed disks and attaches them to **az104-08-vm1**, similarly to the storage configuration of the first virtual machine via the Azure portal.
+    >**Note**: This section of the template creates two managed disks and attaches them to **az104-08-vm1**,similary to the storage configuration of the first virtual machine via the Azure portal.

 1. Click **Save** and, back on the **Custom template blade**, click **Review + Create** and, on the **Review + Create** blade, click **Create**.